GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, you may choose to either increase the range of the cone by 2 yards or grant the attacks a +1 for purpose of inflicting a critical hit.

-**Critical Failure**: The spores float in the air and disappate, not affecting any creature.
+**Critical Failure**: The spores float in the air and dissipate, not affecting any creature.
 After a number of phases equal to the spell's tier, you receive a point of inebriation and a point of apell sickness.
 You also receive a toxic attack which ignores armor with a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

 #### Wildervalder